-Allie was responsible for keeping the Dawson Hollow School building in good repair, earning twenty cents an hour for his labor from the Davis County School District.
+Allie was responsible for keeping the Dawson Hollow school building in good repair, earning twenty cents an hour for his labor from the Davis County School District.
 His account ledger shows he spent an average of thirty hours or more a year cleaning the building, replacing broken windows, repairing the stove, patching the foundation and washing out the privy.
 He also mowed and raked the surrounding property and built a small stable for the students' horses.
 In addition, he hauled many loads of kindling wood and coal and purchased and delivered textbooks.

-Above: The Dawson Hollow School painted by teacher Sarah Jane Adams.
-Below: Allie received regular checks from the Davis County School District for his work at the Dawson Hollow School.
+Allie received a regular check from the Davis County School District for his work at the Dawson Hollow School.